phgSW61HS/git-training-bd/README.md

 # Training overview

-This training aims to discover Git and the best practice when you join a project.
+This training aims to gain some knowledge by diving into some devops fundamentals topics discover :
+Git, Docker, CI/CD with Gitlab, ...
+This repository is oriented to new data engineers/scientists with few or no working experiences.

 ## Training track